Get started today!

 Did you know that physical activity can both help reduce your risk of diabetes and for people with diabetes, physical activity can also help you manage this condition?
 It helps to control your blood sugar levels, as well as improve your physical and mental wellbeing.

 We know that taking up physical activity if you haven't done any for a while can be daunting.
-That is why the GO Active Get Healthy team is here to help you make small changes that could make a big difference to your health.
-Our GO Active Get Healthy Diabetes pathway is for people living in Oxfordshire with Type 2 Diabetes, and has helped hundreds of residents to increase activity levels and make a real, lasting difference to their health.
+That is why the Move Together team is here to help you make small changes that could make a big difference to your health.
+Our Move Together pathway is for people living in Oxfordshire with long term health conditions, including Type 2 Diabetes, and has helped hundreds of residents to increase activity levels and make a real, lasting difference to their health.

-Complete our online Diabetes enquiry form to receive free motivational phone support and advice from one of our friendly team members.
+Complete our online Move Together enquiry form to receive free motivational phone support and advice from one of our Move Together co-ordinators.

-After your first phone call with us, you will receive an Active Pack with the following information:
+After your first phone call with us, you will receive the following support and information:

-- A Moving Medicine Workbook to help you start your personalised plan for a more active lifestyle
+- An Active Pack including workbooks & resources to help you start your personalised plan for a more active lifestyle.

-- Various online activity / exercise opportunities from trusted sources, e.g. NHS Fitness Studio, Digital Apps - Couch to 5k, Active 10, BHF etc.
+- Various online activity opportunities from trusted sources, e.g., NHS Fitness Studio, Digital Apps - Couch to 5k, Active 10, BHF etc.

-- Offline - hard copy pack: generic pack with activity advice and guidance; activity workbooks, personal progress card & other additional local resources if relevant (e.g. theraband / step counter etc.)
+- Home activity packs with advice and guidance; workbooks; personal progress card & other additional local resources if relevant (e.g. theraband / step counter etc.)

 Dick Tracey was diagnosed with Type 2 Diabetes in April 2019, aged 63.
 As well as changing his diet, Dick was keen to start getting active.

-Dick then found out about GAGH-D. He received tailored advice from the GO Active Physical Activity Specialists, who motivated and encouraged Dick to take part in regular exercises, supporting him to start cycling regularly Dick lost 20% of his body mass, went into remission and is now able to control his diabetes with physical activity and diet alone.
+Dick then found out about Oxfordshire's diabetes activity programme.
+He received tailored advice from the GO Active Physical Activity Specialists, who motivated and encouraged Dick to take part in regular exercises, supporting him to start cycling regularly.
+Dick lost 20% of his body mass, went into remission and is now able to control his diabetes with physical activity and diet alone.